 PSHE and Healthy Minds

 Year 8 students will consider who they are now and who they hope to be as adults.
 They learn to set realistic goals that matter to them and bring the future nearer, so they can see that what they do now in school is directly connected to what they want for their future.
-In this context, they then think about the influences around them and debate social norms and myths about nutrition, health, body images, tobacco, alcohol and illegal drugs.
+In this context, they then think about the influences around them and debate issues of social norms, body image, tobacco and alcohol.
 Towards the end of the year, they also explore how their bodies are changing and how to create and sustain healthy relationships.

 In Year 9, students build on their learning to apply their new skills to developing positive relationships and consider the risks associated with unhealthy relationships.
-They discuss the health and emotional implications of sexual relationships and debate the impact of alcohol use and misuse.
+They discuss the health and emotional implications of sexual relationships and debate the impact of alcohol, tobacco and drug use and misuse.
 Using the skills and knowledge gained in Years 7 and 8, the focus is on making good decisions as life becomes more complicated.

 During Year 10, students will learn about mental illness and how to recognise it in themselves and those around them, as well as the stigma surrounding mental illness and when and how to seek help.
+They will explore the dangers online and in-person surrounding gangs, knife crime, pornography and sexual harassment.
 As the students are moving towards adulthood they will consider their values and levels of maturity as their relationships develop and they will explore the responsibilities of being a parent.
-They will also engage in a mature debate about making informed choices in relation to substance use.
-The lessons will provide an opportunity to reinforce learning from Year 7, by revisiting and reapplying the skills learned, exploring their relevance for now and into the future.

 PSHE Learning Journey